apache/activemq-cpp/activemq-cpp/README.txt

 or the MinGW platform, several issues with sockets and threading were found to exist when trying to use these solutions.

-However we do support using the MSVC compiler on Windows.
+However we do support using the MSVC compiler on Windows, we provide a set of Visual Studio project files for v2010, newer version should be able to upgrade these files to the newest format.

 There are a couple or things that you will need to setup to ensure that the MSVC compile succeeds.